rajgoel/course-machine-learning/01-lecture/slides.md

 ### Supervised learning with neural networks

-In supervised learning we have pairs of input/output relationships $(X, Y)$ and we want to train a neural network with the goal that
+In supervised learning with neural networks, we have pairs of input/output relationships $(X, Y)$ and we want to train the neural network such that

 - given an input $X$,
-- the neural networks ideally predicts the output $Y$.
+- the neural networks predicts the output $Y$.

 > [!IMPORTANT]
 > $(X, Y)$ are usually not in a format suitable for neural networks.
-Therefore, we need to a suitable encoding.
+Therefore, we need a suitable encoding for the input and the output.

 ---